In this article, we are going to discuss,

 What is the formula to calculate beginning inventory?

-The beginning inventory for the start of a new accounting period is calculated with the help of COGS and ending inventory’s previous accounting period.
+The beginning inventory for the start of a new accounting period is calculated with the help of COGS and the ending inventory’s previous accounting period.

 The formula to calculate beginning inventory is,